Dropbox revenue beats on higher subscriber additions

-(Reuters) - Dropbox Inc (DBX.O) beat analysts’ estimates for third-quarter revenue on Thursday, as the online file hosting company added more individual and business customers.
+Nov 7 (Reuters) - Dropbox Inc beat analysts’ estimates for third-quarter revenue on Thursday, as the online file hosting company added more individual and business customers.

 The company’s revenue rose 19% to $428.20 million in the third quarter, beating analysts’ estimates of $423.48 million, according to IBES data from Refinitiv.